-MDC's investment in capital and lease assets for its governmental type activities as of September 30, 2022, amounts to \$31.7 million (net of accumulated depreciation and amortization).
+MDC's investment in capital and lease assets for its governmental type activities as of September 30, 2024, amounts to \$28.2 million (net of accumulated depreciation and amortization).
 This investment in capital and lease assets includes land, buildings, improvements other than buildings, machinery and equipment, infrastructure, lease assets, and construction in progress.
-Major additions to capital and lease assets in fiscal year 2023 include buildings and improvements other than buildings which were offset somewhat by a decrease in construction in progress.